zamazan4ik/awesome-pgo/README.md

 * Overview of all kinds of PGO in LLVM: [link](https://aaupov.github.io/blog/2023/07/09/pgo)
 * MSVC insights about PGO (a video from 2012): [Microsoft learn](https://learn.microsoft.com/en-us/shows/c9-goingnative/c9goingnative-12-c-build-2012-inside-profile-guided-optimization)

-## Communities

-Here is the *incomplete* community list where you can find PGO-related advice with higher probability:

-* Gentoo (chats, forums)
-* ClearLinux (chats, forums)

 ## Related projects

 * [Awesome Machine learning in compilers](https://github.com/zwang4/awesome-machine-learning-in-compilers)